 Common Name: Foamflower

-Tiarellas can be grown in containers and in the landscape anywhere that dappled to full shade can be provided.
+Tiarellas can be grown in the landscape anywhere that dappled to full shade can be provided.
 They pair beautifully with hostas and ferns.
 Tiarellas are enjoying popularity thanks to their shade tolerance, unusual leaf shape, dramatically marked foliage, repeat flowering, and light fragrance.